denoland/manual/node/how_to_with_npm/apollo.md

 If we wanted to write data, this is also where we would describe the **Mutation** to do so.
 Mutations are how you write data with GraphQL.
 Because we are using a static dataset here, we won’t be writing anything.
-But we’ve already written about how you can set up GrahQL and Deno to work with an external data source and read/write to that database in our [GraphQL guide](link to article when its up).

 ## resolvers.ts

 A resolver is responsible for populating the data for each query.
-Here we have our list of dinosaurs and all the resolver is going to do is either a) pass that entire list to the client if the user requests the ‘dinosaurs’ query, or pass just one if the user requests the ‘dinosaur’ query.
+Here we have our list of dinosaurs and all the resolver is going to do is either a) pass that entire list to the client if the user requests the `dinosaurs` query, or pass just one if the user requests the `dinosaur` query.

 ```tsx
 const dinosaurs = [